 - Submit the PDF of your digital presentation.

-IMPORTANT NOTE: Failure to follow all submission requirements, especially file-naming protocols, may cause your entries to be disqualified.
-If you have questions, don’t be afraid to ask for clarification on Slack before the submission date.
+IMPORTANT NOTE: If you have questions, don’t be afraid to ask for clarification on Slack before the submission date.
 We want you to succeed and to enjoy participating.

 Writing – Supporting Module